Domestic violence survivors share horror tales: 'It could happen to anyone'

 Of these investigations, 2213 cases went to court, which is the highest number of family harm prosecutions of any region in the country and an average of six a day.

-According to the New Zealand Family Violence Clearinghouse, one in three (35 per cent) New Zealand women have experienced physical and/or sexual intimate partner violence (IPV) in their lifetime.
-When psychological/emotional abuse is included, 55 per cent have experienced IPV.
+According to the New Zealand Family Violence Clearinghouse, one in three (35 per cent) New Zealand women have experienced physical and/or sexual intimate partner violence in their lifetime.
+When psychological/emotional abuse is included, 55 per cent have experienced intimate partner violence.

 New legislation came into effect in late 2018, making strangulation and suffocation a criminal offence.